microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform.md

 # Azure Arc for Google Cloud

-The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a GCP virtual machine and connect it as an Azure Arc cluster resource.
+The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a GCP virtual machine and connect it as an Azure Arc server resource.

 # Prerequisites